John ‘Til’ Hazel Jr., lawyer and developer who transformed Virginia suburbs, dies at 91

 The price of success was frequent confrontation with public officials and activists disaffected by the byproducts of the growth for which Mr. Hazel had literally paved the way.

-Detractors blamed him for ravaging the countryside with quarter-acre lots and cars stuck in gridlock.
+Detractors accused him of ravaging the countryside with quarter-acre lots and cars stuck in gridlock.
 In 1988, preservationists stopped him from building a shopping mall at the Manassas National Battlefield Park, a fight that led the federal government to condemn the land.

 Mr. Hazel’s mantra was consistent to the end: Developers could improve life in a region poised for growth, while narrow-minded civic activists (he called them “antis”) and government officials always ruined things.
 It made no sense for local politicians to erase future roads from planning maps to satisfy anti-growth activists if the demand for jobs and houses was there.